Union Council of Ministers

 The Union Council of Ministers is the principal executive organ of the Government of India, which serves to aid and advise the President of India in execution of their functions.
 It is chaired by the Prime Minister of India and consists of the heads of each of the executive government ministries.
 Currently, the council is headed by and consists of 71 fellow members.
-The council is answerable to the Lok Sabha.
+The council is collectively answerable to the Lok Sabha.

 A smaller executive body called the Union Cabinet is the supreme decision-making body in India; it is a subset of the Union Council of Ministers who hold important portfolios and ministries of the government.

 Regulation

 Pursuant to Article 75(3), the Council of Ministers is responsible collectively to the lower house of the Indian parliament, called the Lok Sabha (House of the People).
 The council of ministers upon losing the confidence of Lok Sabha shall resign to facilitate the formation of a new council.

 A minister can take any decision without being considered by the council of ministers per Article 78(c).
 If needed, all union cabinet members shall submit in writing to the President to propose a proclamation of emergency by the president in accordance with Article 352.

 According to the Constitution of India, the total number of ministers in the council of ministers must not exceed 15% of the total number of members of the Lok Sabha.
 Ministers must be members of parliament.
 (Note: It is not mentioned anywhere that they must be 'elected' members of parliament.)
 Any minister who is not a member of either of the houses of the parliament for six consecutive months is automatically stripped off his or her ministerial post.
 (Note: The newly appointed ministers are expected to attain qualifications of being a member of parliament as specified by Constitution of India (article 84) within a period of six months from the date of their appointment as a minister.)